 Without a new air filter, the oven will overheat every time it is turned on again.
 This is known as short cycling.
-Dirty oven filters cause oven to work harder than due to decreased airflow.
-The harder your oven works, the faster your parts will wear out and need repairs.
+Dirty oven filters cause the oven to work harder than necessary due to decreased airflow.
+The harder your oven works, the faster its parts will wear out and need repairs.

 If you leave the filter on for too long, it may become so clogged that the filter absorbs into the HVAC system.
 Not only will the air not filter properly, but it can also pose a fire hazard to the ventilation.
 If the air cleaner is not performed often enough, it will eventually become clogged to the point where air cannot pass through it.
 When the oven is running, the lack of air flow will trap heat in the system.